3lvis/Sync/README.md

 #### Logging changes:

-Logging changes to Core Data is quite simple, just subscribe to changes like this and print the needed elements:
+Logging changes to Core Data is quite simple: Just subscribe to changes like this and print the needed elements:

 ```objc
 [[NSNotificationCenter defaultCenter]addObserver:self